-Life is not possible without water.
-Water is a crucial resource for the natural environment, human beings, and business activities.
-At Glencore, we recognise access to water as a fundamental human right and strive to support equitable access to water.
-To achieve this, we implement leading sustainable water management systems throughout our global operations.
+Water is an essential resource for the natural environment, human beings, and business activities.
+We recognise access to water as a fundamental human right and strive to support equitable access to water through implementing sustainable water management systems at all our industrial assets.

 Why this matters

-In areas with excessive water, operations can experience increased water management requirements and associated costs, such as dewatering and water treatment prior to discharge.
-Other water-related challenges can include extended periods of severe drought or flooding that may be further intensified by longer-term impacts arising from climate change.
+In areas with excess water, there can be increased water management requirements and associated costs, such as dewatering and water treatment prior to discharge.
+Wherever possible, our industrial assets identify options to reduce impacts from water, such as improving surface water management design.

 - Understand our water catchment areas, baseline water conditions, and ecosystems

 - Assess our potential impacts on water resources, and identify risks and opportunities

 - Develop and implement water management plans to responsibly manage this important resource and reduce our water footprint

 - Meet or exceed regulatory requirements, and improve our water management performance by monitoring compliance, setting targets, and continuously improving